- The start of a trend

 - What acupuncture treats

 With celebrities raving about how acupuncture has helped them lose weight or reduce stress, you may have your own questions about this form of therapy.
 But who do you ask?
-Stolman Acupuncture is here to help answer your questions about this increasingly popular, holistic alternative to traditional medicine.
+Stolman Acupuncture is here with acupuncture 101 to help answer your questions about this increasingly popular, holistic alternative to traditional medicine.